adswa/multimatch_gaze/paper.md

 in space and time, offers insights into commonalities and differences of viewing behavior within and between participants.
-In addition to quantification of position and order of as series of eye-movements, a comparison between them adds a useful dimension to the traditional analysis of eyetracking data.
+In addition to quantification of position and order of a series of eye-movements, a comparison between them adds a useful dimension to the traditional analysis of eyetracking data.